Lullaby is an Amazon #1 Bestseller! YAY!

 Ok...this blog is a little different than what I typically have been throwing at you.
 It’s about friendship.
 It’s about being there for someone when they need you.

-Ok, here’s the scenario (which can be found in Chapters 1 and 2 of Job).
+Ok, here’s the scenario (which can be found in Chapters 1 and 2 of Job in case you'd like to see if for yourself).
 There’s this guy named....well...Job.
-Job lost everything: livestock, family, even his health (and that isn’t necessarily in order of importance).
-So, Job has these friends, right?
+Job lost everything: his children, livestock, even his health.
+So, Job has these friends.
 These “friends” decide they are going to give him some advice, try to cheer him up, you know…a little friendly intervention.
-Now, I’m sure that in their minds these friends had good intentions and all, but boy were they hitting the head of that nail just a bit left of center.
-Without a doubt, these friends had a questionable view of friendship and I’m not even going to mention their excruciating lack of tactfulness…ok, maybe I am.
+Now, I’m guessing in their minds these friends had good intentions and all, but boy were they hitting the head of that nail just a bit left of center.
+Without a doubt, these friends had a questionable view of friendship, and I’m not even going to mention their excruciating lack of tactfulness…ok, maybe I am.
 They really needed a little sensitivity training.

 Is this something you’d want YOUR friends to say to you?
 Yeah, me neither.
-If I had been Job, I’m pretty sure I wouldn’t consider any of them a friend after all this.
+If I had been Job, I’m pretty sure I wouldn’t consider any of them a friend after all that.